 Definition of PostgreSQL Trunc()

-The trunc() function in PostgreSQL is used to truncate the decimal places to a certain precision.
-It can also return a number which is truncated to the whole number if there is no precision defined.
+PostgreSQL’s trunc() function is used to truncate the decimal places to a certain precision.
+It can also return a number truncated to the whole number if no precision is defined.
 The trunc() function is a mathematical function present in PostgreSQL.
 This function helps in manipulating numbers as required.
-The decimals can be modified to decimal places as needed by the project and make use.
+You can modify the number of decimal places as required by the project and use them.
 Let us have a look at the function and its different uses.

-The following syntax illustrates the syntax of PostgreSQL trunc() function.
+The following syntax illustrates the syntax of the PostgreSQL trunc() function.

 Trunc (number [, precision])

-- Number: Here the number signifies the number which is supposed to be truncated.
+- Number: In this case, the number is the one that is supposed to be truncated.

 - Precision: This argument is an optional argument.
-It signifies an integer value which will let us know the number of decimal places that are to be truncated.
+The integer value represents the number of decimal places to truncate.

-- If this precision number is a positive integer, the trunc() function will truncate those number of digits which are present at the right of the decimal point.
+- If this precision number is a positive integer, the trunc() function will truncate those number of digits that are present at the right of the decimal point.

 - As specified earlier, the precision argument is an optional argument.
-If this is nor specified, then it takes the default value as 0 which makes the number to be truncated to its whole number.
+If you do not specify a value, the default value of 0 is taken, which truncates the number to its whole number.

 - The result of this function is the same numeric data type as the first argument.
 It returns a numeric value irrespective of the number of arguments being specified.